AlexPl292/IdeaVim-EasyMotion/README.md

 - `g:EasyMotion_startofline`

 #### Supported commands:
-Here is a list of commands from EasyMotion documentation.
+Here is a list of commands from the easymotion documentation.
 Supported commands are marked with `+`
 Unsupported commands are marked with `-`